uasal/spacehardwarehandbook-public/fasteners.md

 ## Torque wrenches

+- torque wrenches should be calibrated and from a reputable supply chain and manufacturer
 - torque values typically don't include the running torque and this will need to be estimated for the most accurate value.

 # Inserts

- Nitronic 60 locking helical inserts are suggested for threading into aluminum.
-Inserts, such as locking helical inserts "helicoils", provide a locking mechanism to prevent screws from backing out, can increase strength, and the tolerable number of cycles of a joint.
+ Inserts, such as locking helical inserts, provide a locking mechanism to prevent screws from backing out, can add strength, and increase the tolerable number of cycles of a joint.
+To prevent galling, mil-spec Nitronic 60 or locking, keyed or helical ("helicoils), inserts are required whenever practical.

 # Staking
 See NASA standard 5020 section `B.5 Best Practices for Adhesive Locking Features`.